-Student Advocacy Seminars are available to all SAR member institutions, and SAR assists faculty members and students to create an opportunity that fits their curricular needs and interests.
+Student Advocacy Seminars are available to all SAR member institutions, and SAR and Student Advocacy Coordinators at Roger Williams University assist faculty members and students to create an opportunity that fits their curricular needs and interests.
 Over the course of the seminar, students gain a deeper understanding of both the value of the academic freedom they enjoy and the risks scholars and students around the world face in the pursuit of knowledge.
 Students organize awareness-raising advocacy initiatives and prepare an end-of-seminar report.
 Previous student advocacy efforts have ranged from viral social media campaigns to birthday parties for imprisoned scholars to in-person meetings with government officials.
 Student-generated reports provide a valuable and lasting resource to SAR for its ongoing advocacy work on behalf of threatened scholars.
 In addition, students have the chance to put their advocacy skills into practice at SAR’s Student Advocacy Day.

 “Remind them that ideas have no limitations, no nationality, no gender, no religion, and no race.”

 — Azar Nafisi, 2017 Student Advocacy Day Keynote Speaker